Compare this with other toolsSave it to your board and evaluate your options side by side.

 Generated using AI from real user reviews

-Users consistently praise the enterprise-level features and strong support provided by EDB for PostgreSQL, which enhance the reliability and performance of their database operations.
-Many appreciate how it simplifies management and migration, particularly for those transitioning from Oracle.
-However, some note that the licensing costs can be high, which may be a barrier for smaller teams.
+Users consistently praise the high availability and reliable support provided by EDB for PostgreSQL, which enhances their database management experience.
+The product is valued for its enterprise-grade features that simplify complex tasks and improve performance, making it suitable for mission-critical applications.
+However, some users note that the licensing costs can be high, which may deter smaller teams.

 Pros & Cons